oracle-samples/oci-data-science-ai-samples/ai-quick-actions/multimodel-deployment-tips.md

 `--models [str]`

-The String representation of a JSON array, where each object defines a model’s OCID and the number of GPUs assigned to it. <br>
+The String representation of a JSON array, where each object defines a model’s OCID and the number of GPUs assigned to it.
+The gpu count should always be a **power of two (e.g., 1, 2, 4, 8)**. <br>
 Example: `'[{"model_id":"<model_ocid>", "gpu_count":1},{"model_id":"<model_ocid>", "gpu_count":1}]'` for  `VM.GPU.A10.2` shape